jasmcaus/tau/docs/muon-primer.md

 ## Testing Macros
-Arrow provides two variants of Assertion Macros - `CHECK`s and `ASSERT`s.
+Muon provides two variants of Assertion Macros - `CHECK`s and `ASSERT`s.
 These resemble function calls.
-When these assertions fail, Arrow prints the source code location (file + line number) along with a failure message.
+When these assertions fail, Muon prints the source code location (file + line number) along with a failure message.

 `ASSERT`s generate *fatal* failures - the test case will cease its execution and move on to the next test case to run.
 `CHECK`s generate *non-fatal* failures - the remainder of the test case will still execute, allowing for further checks to run.